trussworks/trussels-guide/docs/trussels.md

 We have documents about :lock:[booking travel](https://docs.google.com/document/d/1cmX_l8KKoXzvGClxDCKmxNRrJl5r5b2zQA4oaZag-GE/edit), :lock:[car rental business account](https://docs.google.com/document/d/1mUywlbohK3hkbvoGQcv_HQM0vShEpPHSV_ktPG_ZWS0/edit), :lock:[mandatory info required for car rental insurance](https://docs.google.com/forms/d/e/1FAIpQLScXIw9ZUHDywa6cBYpM2SZcm9LZXNbVvIw0AlpqBqOwynBpxw/viewform?usp=sf_link) [(reference)](https://trussworks.slack.com/archives/CJ92Z9H0W/p1564526082023700), and :lock:[security at borders](https://docs.google.com/document/d/1hFWi8eSTGc56h6o5V_hQY4laVIqE4nBB6_yThJ-kehc/edit?usp=sharing).

 ### International travel
-If you want to go outside the United States, especially while on a government contract, you’ll need to check with the program manager, potentially our lawyers, and definitely the client.
+If you want to go outside the United States, especially while on a government contract, you’ll need to check with the delivery manager or client success manager and definitely the client.

 Many of our clients specifically forbid taking a work laptop outside the U.S. This is **very important**.
 If you do want to go overseas and bring a Truss laptop, we will need to wipe it and install basic communication tools like G Suite and Slack, but you will not be able to connect to any client repositories, drives, or infrastructure.